hcts-hra/heidenc/content/bibliography.md

 Tokyo: Fuzanbō 1902-1903.
 At least 15 volumes.
 Japanese.

-Availability: scans Vols 7,9,10,11,14,15 on kindai.ndl.go.jp.
+Availability: Open access at [NDL Digital Collection](https://dl.ndl.go.jp/pid/771347/1/18); Scans Vols 7,9,10,11,14,15 on kindai.ndl.go.jp.
 Volumes individually listed in this bibliography.
 To be found with search Fuzanb.

 ­­­­­­­­­­­­­­­­­­­­­­---